nus-cs4215/sourceror/README.md

 in the root of the other project.

+The link is symbolic and any changes when rebuilding Sourceror will be detected by other projects such as `cadet-frontend`.

 ## Native binary

 Sourceror can be compiled as a native binary for debugging purposes.
 You can do